wrmca/-testCA--CareMail/README.md

 Our digital Sprint board (see Figure 4) shows how the team coordinated daily tasks from To Do, In Progress (coding), through Peer Review, Testing and finally into “Done” status.

+![Jira]
+(jira.jpg)
+*Figure 4 – Sprint board used to manage daily scrums*

+###The CGI Team
+A blended team of agile developers, foster care domain stakeholders, and user experience researchers came together collaboratively to develop the CA->CareMail POC.
+For several team members, the project took on a special meaning since they have significant connections to the Child Welfare community.
+The CGI team included members from twelve of the labor categories identified in Attachment C, as shown in Figure 5.

 A full set refernce artifacts exist [here](CACareMailIndex.MD)